Data dredging

+Types

 Drawing conclusions from data

-The conventional frequentist statistical hypothesis testing procedure is to formulate a research hypothesis, such as "people in higher social classes live longer", then collect relevant data, followed by carrying out a statistical significance test to see how likely such results would be found if chance alone were at work.
-(The last step is called testing against the null hypothesis.)
+The conventional statistical hypothesis testing procedure using frequentist probability is to formulate a research hypothesis, such as "people in higher social classes live longer", then collect relevant data.
+Lastly, a statistical significance test is carried out to see how likely the results are by chance alone (also called testing against the null hypothesis).

 A key point in proper statistical analysis is to test a hypothesis with evidence (data) that was not used in constructing the hypothesis.
 This is critical because every data set contains some patterns due entirely to chance.
 If the hypothesis is not tested on a different data set from the same statistical population, it is impossible to assess the likelihood that chance alone would produce such patterns.
-See testing hypotheses suggested by the data.

-Here is a simple example.
-Throwing a coin five times, with a result of 2 heads and 3 tails, might lead one to hypothesize that the coin favors tails by 3/5 to 2/5.
+For example, flipping a coin five times with a result of 2 heads and 3 tails might lead one to hypothesize that the coin favors tails by 3/5 to 2/5.
 If this hypothesis is then tested on the existing data set, it is confirmed, but the confirmation is meaningless.
 The proper procedure would have been to form in advance a hypothesis of what the tails probability is, and then throw the coin various times to see if the hypothesis is rejected or not.
 If three tails and two heads are observed, another hypothesis, that the tails probability is 3/5, could be formed, but it could only be tested by a new set of coin tosses.
-It is important to realize that the statistical significance under the incorrect procedure is completely spurious – significance tests do not protect against data dredging.
+The statistical significance under the incorrect procedure is completely spurious—significance tests do not protect against data dredging.